The Groundhopper Guides Holiday Gift Guide features our top soccer gifts for your favorite football…

 The Bromley Boys is a sweet coming-of-age story focused on a South London lower-tier team and its supporters.

-City! is a six-part documentary available on YouTube, a behind-the-scenes from Manchester City in 1981.
+City! is a six-part documentary available on YouTube, a behind-the-scenes look at Manchester City in 1981.

 Busby is a documentary on Sir Matt Busby, the legendary manager who made Manchester United what they are today.

-Mike Bassett: England Manager is a goofy comedy about a nobody who becomes England manager.
-Very loosely based on the true and sad story of a 1970s manager when England were terrible.
+Mike Bassett: England Manager is a goofy “mockumentary” about a nobody who becomes England manager.
+Very loosely based on the true and sad story of a 1990s manager when England were terrible.
+My review.

-Kicking and Screaming (hat tip: Groundhopper Rob M), a Will Farrell-meets-soccer-and-Mike-Ditka romp.
+Kicking & Screaming (hat tip: Groundhopper Rob M), a Will Farrell-meets-soccer-and-Mike-Ditka romp.